Instagram one-ups TikTok with karaoke lyrics – TechCrunch

 But TikTok isn’t waiting up.
 Today it launched its own text feature for adding overlaid captions to videos.
 Typically, creators had to use Snapcat, Instagram Stories, or desktop editing software to add text.
 Creators are sure to find plenty of hilarious use cases for text on TikTok, and it could help replace the common trope of writing captions on paper and holding them up during clips.

 All of these features are about keeping social video from going stale.
 The manicured, painstakingly posed Instagram aesthetic is over, as The Atlantic’s Taylor Lorenz deftly identified.
 Fans are sick of perfection, which breeds envy and feels plastic or inauthentic.
 Comedy, absurdity, and the rough edges of reality are becoming the new ‘look’ of social media.
 Tools to overlay lyrics and text give creators more freedom to express complex jokes or just act silly.
-The popularity of Billie Eilish’s own dirtbag chic fashion and willingness to reveal her own insecurities exemplifies this shift, so it’s smart Instagra
+The popularity of Billie Eilish’s own dirtbag chic fashion and willingness to reveal her own insecurities exemplifies this shift, so it’s smart Instagram is using her as the face of its next wave of visual communication.